 Chives cause damage to the red blood cells leading to nausea, drooling, abdominal pain, vomiting, and diarrhea.
 In high toxicity levels, the signs could include; lethargy, pale gums, increased heart rate, increased respiratory rate, weakness, and may be followed by death.

 If your dog ingests a medium to a high amount of chives, seek veterinarian advice immediately.

-However, the level of toxicity depends on the type of, and amount of; chocolate ingested, plus the size of the dog.
-This means that one or two chocolate drops may have no effect on one dog, but may greatly affect another.
+However, the level of toxicity depends on the type of and amount of; chocolate ingested, plus the dog’s size.
+This means that one or two chocolate drops may affect one dog but not greatly affect another.

 That being said, whenever a dog ingests the methylxanthines, specifically theobromine and caffeine, problems can occur.
-Baking chocolate and dark chocolate have the highest level of methylxanthines; whilst white chocolate contains the lowest, but none are completely safe.
+Baking chocolate and dark chocolate have the highest methylxanthines level, whilst white chocolate contains the lowest, but none are completely safe.

-If your dog does ingest human grade chocolate, contact a veterinarian as soon as possible.
+If your dog does ingest human-grade chocolate, it may be wise to contact a veterinarian for advice.

 Additionally, the peel and the pips are very rough on their digestive systems.
 This, in turn, may cause blockage problems, so maybe this is one food group to give a miss.

 Dried currants can be from either Corinth or Champagne grapes or actual currants from the plants’ Ribes genus.
 True currants are not considered toxic to dogs in small amounts.
 However, currants labeled as “Zante” are.

 This is because the ingestion of even a small amount of grapes; (including Zante currants) can result in severe, acute kidney failure.